Arjunbadola/arjunbadola.github.io/_posts/2020-12-31-It's Difficult.md

 > “Without passion, you don’t have energy.
 Without energy, you have nothing” - Warren Buffett

-These statement made by Warren Buffett have huge life lessons in it.
+These statements made by Warren Buffett have huge life lessons in it.

 Curiosity & Passion plays a vital role in investing.